soffes/GradientView/Readme.markdown

 ## Installation

 Simply add the files in the <GradientView/GradientView.swift> to your project.
-Gradient View also supports installation with [Carthage](https://github.com/Carthage/Carthage).
+Gradient View also supports installation with [Carthage](https://github.com/Carthage/Carthage) and [CocoaPods](https://cocoapods.org/pods/GradientView).